 What is a Comedian?

-Within the structure of the act, the comedian will tell jokes, amusing stories or do some slapstick.
-He or she will also make references to current events and news items, so it is important to keep up to date with such things.
+Within the structure of the act, comedians tell jokes, amusing stories, or do some slapstick.
+They also reference political happenings and trending news, so it is important to keep up to date with current events.

 A comedian needs to be able to interact with the audience and be able to deal with both positive and negative feedback.
-It is imperative that he or she captures the attention of the audience, and should be able to adapt and/or improvise in order to respond to the audience's reaction appropriately.
+Capturing the attention of the audience is key, and so is being able to adapt and/or improvise in order to respond to the audience's reaction.

 Frequently Asked Questions